 No fraud, no chargebacks.

 Cryptocurrencies are similar to cash, in that you either have it or you don’t and all transactions are final.
-This is because transactions are added to the blockchain via a complex system called mining.

 This system verifies funds and makes it pretty much impossible to spend more than you own.
 Also, since both parties must approve the transaction, there aren’t any disputes to worry about it.
 This means that chargebacks don’t occur and are a thing of the past.